HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 3. Search for `QuickOSM` and install the plugin.

-4. Once installed, the plugin will appear uner the `Vector` menu in the main QGIS menu.
+4. Once installed, the plugin will appear under the `Vector` menu in the main QGIS menu.
 Select `Vector`, then `QuickOSM`, then `QuickOSM`.

 There are more advanced ways to build queries using this tool, but we are going to stick with the `QuickQuery`, which requires only the `key`, `value`, and `location`.